Nathnaelc/cs162-test/session_16/README.md

 interrupted halfway through?

-(This is not intending to be a very realistic question, but more a question around data modeling, and transactions!)
+(This is not intending to be a very realistic question, but more a question around data modeling, and transactions!
+You are not expected to have a lot of financial background so it is fine if make you assumptions about how this scenario works.)